pecheylauren02/mp5_posh_portables/README.md

         - If a review is a user's own they will see EDIT/DELETE buttons for it.
 Superusers will see DELETE buttons only.
         - For more information about reviews see [Features - Reviews](#reviews)

-- The page also allows users to add the product to their shopping bag, with the option to add multiples of the product.
+- The page also allows users to add the product to their shopping cart, with the option to add multiples of the product.
     - The quantity input box allows users to either type in an number (from 1-99) or use the +/- buttons to increment the quantity.
 These buttons are controlled by JavaScript and dynamically enable/disable when the number is at the min/max.
 This creates a positive user experience.
-    - Once a quantity has been selected users can add the product to the bag using the 'add to bag' button which is styled blue for purchasing actions.
+    - Once a quantity has been selected users can add the product to the shopping cart using the 'add to shopping cart' button which is styled blue for purchasing actions.
 [See Whole Site Features](#whole-site)

 - Users can also return to the products page using the 'keep shopping' button which is styled in secondary action grey.
 [See Whole Site Features](#whole-site)